WebAssembly/design/Semantics.md

 Both wake and wait operators trap if the effective address of either operator is misaligned or out-of-bounds.

+The embedder is also permitted to suspend or wake a thread.
+In those cases, these operators will behave as though the equivalent wake or wait operation was performed by the execution engine.

+### Wait

 The wait operator take three operands: an address operand, an expected value as an `i32`, and a relative timeout in milliseconds as an `f64`.